 On June 22, 2018, the Company entered into a demand loan agreement (the "Uncommitted Facility") and a revolving loan agreement (the "Committed Facility," and together with the Uncommitted Facility, the "Credit Facilities") with CIBC Bank USA ("CIBC").
 An amendment to the Credit Facilities was entered into on September 24, 2018 between the Company and CIBC.
+On May 31, 2019, in conjunction with securing and entering into the new Credit Agreement, the Company terminated the Credit Facilities.

-The current maximum principal amount of available borrowings under each of the Uncommitted Facility and the Committed Facility is \$30 million (for a combined maximum principal amount under the Credit Facilities of \$60 million), subject in each case to availability under the borrowing base, which is based on unused capital commitments.
+The maximum principal amount of available borrowings under each of the Uncommitted Facility and the Committed Facility was \$30 million (for a combined maximum principal amount under the Credit Facilities of \$60 million), subject in each case to availability under the borrowing base, which is based on unused capital commitments.
 Borrowings under the Credit Facilities bear interest, at the Company's election at the time of drawdown, at a rate per annum equal to (i) in the case of LIBOR rate loans, the LIBOR rate for the applicable interest period plus 2.50% or (ii) in the case of prime rate loans, CIBC's prime commercial rate at the time of the borrowing minus 0.50%.
-For the three months ended March 31, 2019, the weighted average outstanding debt balance and weighted average effective interest rate under the Credit Facilities was \$6,750,000 and 5.00%, respectively.